-Box 3.1 Proposed definitions for distribution reliability measures for sustained interruptions9
+Box 3.1: Definitions for distribution reliability measures for sustained interruptions

 SAIDI or System Average Interruption Duration Index in respect of a relevant period, means the sum of the durations of all the Sustained Interruptions (in minutes) that have occurred during the relevant period, divided by the Customer Base.
-10

-SAIFI or System Average Interruption Frequency Index in respect of a relevant period, means the total number of Sustained Interruptions that have occurred during the relevant period, divided by the Customer Base.11
+SAIFI or System Average Interruption Frequency Index in respect of a relevant period, means the total number of Sustained Interruptions that have occurred during the relevant period, divided by the Customer Base.